THE MEANING OF HUMAN-COMPUTER INTERACTION

 behavior or citizens.
 In this sense it can be related with one of the first

-recorded historical investigations of the effects of computerization, Records, Computers and the Rights of Citizens (mentioned below as RCRC, pdf-download here and here).
-In particular, the appendix F (pp. 247ff., but see also appendix E
+recorded historical investigations of the effects of computerization, Records, Computers and the Rights of Citizens (mentioned

-on Computerized Criminal Information and Intelligence Systems).
-The
+and Intelligence Systems).
+The title is Correctionetics:

-for 1984 (written in 1973!).
-It has some comments stating that systems
+A Blueprint for 1984 (written in 1973!).
+It has some comments stating

-system with all the earmarks of the worst surveillance data bank any civil
+efficiently create a system with all the earmarks of the worst surveillance

-libertarian could imagine.
-Referring to a study at that time to "design a
+data bank any civil libertarian could imagine.
+Referring to a study at that

-system to enable managers of correctional institutions to make completely
+time to "design a system to enable managers of correctional institutions

-offenders", it states that simple substitutions of the words
+criminal offenders", it states that simple substitutions of the words

-"governmental" for correctional and "citizen"
+"governmental" for correctional and

-relevant for computerized "correctionetics"
+information relevant for computerized "correctionetics"

 is entered in coded form.
 "The extent to which coding conventions match